maxint-rd/ESP-MusicEngine/README.md

 see https://developer.mbed.org/users/taylorza/code/MusicEngine/<br>
 Ported from mBed to ESP8266/Arduino by MMOLE (maxint-rd)

-MusicEngine provides a means to play Music Macro Language sequences asynchronously.<br>Learn more about Music Macro Language (MML) on wikipedia:<br>
+MusicEngine provides a means to play Music Macro Language sequences asynchronously.<br>
+Learn more about Music Macro Language (MML) on wikipedia:<br>
    http://en.wikipedia.org/wiki/Music_Macro_Language<br>
    For music see http://www.archeagemmllibrary.com/

 ================================
-### Usage
+### Installation/Usage
-The current version is not built as an Arduino library yet.
-Just add the files to your project.
+The current version can be downloaded as an Arduino library using the Sketch|Library menu.
+Just add the zipfile library and the enclosed examples should appear in the menu automatically.

 Initialisation outside of Setup():
 ```